GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting

-\textbf{Gaussian Rasterizer}, in contrast to NeRF\cite{mildenhall2020nerf}, obviates the labor-intensive sampling process.
-It directly renders the Gaussian to the image.
 We interpret the semantic logits associated with each Gaussian as colors, and apply alpha-blending to render the semantic logits and depth for each pixel.
 This approach culminates in the generation of a semantic map \( S \) and a depth map \( D \).

-\subsection{Ray Compensation Module}
+\subsection{Ray Compensation Module.}

-RenderOcc\cite{pan2024renderocc} introduces Auxiliary Rays to maintain spatial consistency across various viewpoints.
+RenderOcc \cite{pan2024renderocc} introduces Auxiliary Rays to ensure spatial consistency across different viewpoints by aligning labeled rays from multiple frames to a single frame.
 Nevertheless, it fails to resolve the duplicated predictions along these rays.
-We introduce the Ray Compensation module, which provides multiple perspectives for each object at the feature level, significantly reducing the problem of repeated predictions.
+We introduce the Ray Compensation module, which provides multiple perspectives for each object at the feature level.
 Specifically as shown in Figure~\ref{fig:4}.
 The upper part of figure illustrates the principle of our method.
 For the current frame \( t \), trees that are obscured might be revealed in adjacent frames from the different viewpoints.
-To obtain features from adjacent time steps, we first assume that the current Occupancy Feature is denoted as \( P_{\text{curr}} \in \mathbb{R}^{H_V \times W_V \times D_V \times C} \).
-We treat the centers of voxels as homogeneous coordinates \( O^{\text{curr\_ego}}_{\text{curr}} \in \mathbb{R}^{H_V \times W_V \times D_V \times 4} \), representing the voxel centers in the ego-car coordinate system at the current time.
+To obtain features from adjacent time steps, we first assume that the current Occupancy Feature is denoted as \( P_{\text{curr}} \in \mathbb{R}^{H_V \times W_V \times Z_V \times C} \).
+We treat the centers of voxels as homogeneous coordinates \( O^{\text{curr\_ego}}_{\text{curr}} \in \mathbb{R}^{H_V \times W_V \times Z_V \times 4} \), representing the voxel centers in the ego-car coordinate system at the current time.
 The position of the adjacent time step in the current time step’s coordinate system is computed as follows:

 where \( T_{\text{adj\_ego}}^{\text{curr\_ego}} \in \mathbb{R}^{4 \times 4} \) is the transformation matrix from the ego-car coordinate system of the adjacent frame to that of the current frame.
 The features of adjacent frames are mathematically represented by the following formula: